What are pet passports?

 You can get a rabies vaccination for your dog, cat or ferret from your vet.
 If your pet isn’t microchipped before they get their rabies vaccination, they will need to have the vaccination again, once they’ve been microchipped.

 It you are taking your pet out of the UK, check whether your pet insurance policy is valid overseas.
-Either check your documents or call your insurer to ask them whether or not overseas cover is included.
+Either check your documents or give your insurer a call to ask them whether overseas cover is included.

 If your pet isn’t covered for travelling abroad, you might be able to extend the cover by paying an additional premium – or in the worst-case scenario, you might have to buy another policy.